kyleduo/LoadMoreRecyclerViewAdapter/README.md

 # LoadMoreRecyclerViewAdapter
 Adapter for RecyclerView for load more.
 As simple as only a file to import to you project.
-(Not upload to gist because the network problom. -_-)
+(Did not upload to gist because the network problom. -_-)

 ###Usage & Notice